CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-view-rules.md

 least the name of the rule is required.

 - **name**: Name of the rule.
-This should be unique within the set of view rule names and is mandatory
+This should be unique within the set of view rule names and is mandatory.
-- **conditions**: Array of conditions profiles within the selection should conform to, such as certain values within certain fields
 - **inverted**: Boolean value that when set to "True" will return only profiles that do *not* adhere to the rule.
 - **disabled**: Boolean value that when set to "True" will disable the rule.

+Conditions can be added with the method [POST rule conditions](./rest-post-rule-conditions).

 ## PHP Example